[SDX Central Webinar] 2017 Next-Gen Data Center Report: Next-Generation Networking Drivers and Customer Use Cases

 Next-generation networking represents a technology paradigm shift to meet the demands of businesses to operate at the speed of virtualization and containers, while drastically reducing total cost.

 Businesses are investing in software-defined data centers (SDDC) to rapidly deploy cloud-native applications, have easy-button infrastructure management and attain greater cost efficiencies.
 The complexity, cost and visibility gap of legacy, box-by-box networking is a major barrier to adoption of SDDC.

 Next-generation networking brings hyperscale-inspired innovation to organizations and mainstream data centers.
 Principles of SDN control software, open networking switch hardware, and leaf/spine fabric design are leveraged together to construct an intelligent, agile and flexible network system.
 By focusing on logical and scale-out design, a next-generation network can deliver tremendous operational simplicity and dramatic cost savings, while enabling the network to scale on demand.

 Streamlined change management intent-based workflows become critical such as to add a leaf or spine switch, remove servers, create VMs or containers, or audit application connectivity.
 API-driven interactions become necessary to automate network provisioning, as well as visibility to a diverse set of VM and container orchestration environments.
 Further, ability to rapidly root cause during connectivity issues demands deep telemetry and historical events.
 A next-generation network design factors in these modern requirements and allows heterogeneous workloads across multiple orchestrators to programmatically interact while ensuring security and isolation.

-In this webinar, Big Switch Networks will explore the drivers and trends in the adoption of next-generation data center networking, along with case studies of real-world deployments in both Enterprises and Service Providers.
+In this recorded webinar, Big Switch Networks explores the drivers and trends in the adoption of next-generation data center networking, along with case studies of real-world deployments in both Enterprises and Service Providers.